julelang/manual/src/concurrency/channels.md

 ### Empty Select Statement

 An empty select statement results in a CPU yield, meaning it stops the current thread and switches to executing a different thread.
-If no alternative thread is available, it can result in indefinite waiting within the same thread.
+Thread will not continue to execute following statements after an empty statement.

 For example:
 ```jule